openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

   If the region is hierarchically a child of another region, this field shall be set to the id of the parent region.

+- `url` (string) *New in version 3.3*

+  Freeform URL field for the deployer to associate with a region.

 Example entity:

     {